 When you add the $75 bonus cash back and $45 standard cash back together, you get a total of $120 annual cash back for groceries.
 That’s a third of the $360 you would earn from the Blue Cash Preferred Card from American Express.

-Although Chase Freedom has rotating categories, the card consistently features 5% bonus cash back on things that matter to me.
+Although Chase Freedom Flex has rotating categories, the card consistently features 5% bonus cash back on things that matter to me.
 Aside from groceries, it’s common to find gas stations and department stores on the cash back calendar every year.
-Learn more about Chase Freedom here.
+Learn more about this card here.

-UPDATE: As of July 2020, Chase began to offer 5% cash back at grocery stores (up to $12,000) during the first year that you have the Freedom card.
+UPDATE: As of September 2020, Chase is offering 5% cash back at grocery stores (up to $12,000) during the first year that you have the Chase Freedom Flex card.
 My comparison was conducted before the change.
 This could significantly increase your first-year grocery rewards with this card.

 Citi Double Cash

 - Earn up to 2% cash back on all purchases: Get 1% when you buy and 1% when you pay it off